blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Labour Power.md

-It is the capacity to do work
+It is the capacity to do work.